-- (d) The board shall, in consultation with an advisory committee of industry experts as established by section 423⁄4 of chapter 112, develop a quality assurance procedure for sterile compounding pharmacies to adhere to including, but not limited to procedures to enhance: physical inspection, compounding accuracy checks, sterility testing. - (e) All sterile compounding pharmacies shall certify that they have undergone a lean manufacturing assessment, before they are eligible to receive a sterile compound drug preparations license. - (f) All sterile compounding pharmacies shall report to the board, on an annual basis, a list of prescriptions dispensed within and out of the state, as well as the volume of prescriptions dispensed within and out of the state.
-All sterile compounding pharmacies intending to ship their compounded drug preparations out of the state, shall in addition to the requirements in this section, report to which states they have shipped their compounded preparations. - (g) Resident sterile compounding pharmacies shall require a manager of record to be responsible for the pharmacy's compliance with this chapter and shall disclose to the board all of the following: - (1)The location, name and titles of all principal managers and the name and Massachusetts license number of the de signated manager of record.
-A report containing this information shall be made on an annual basis and within 1 month after any change of office, corporate office or manager of record. - (2) The pharmacy shall certify its compliance with reasonable informational requests made by the board, in the course of honoring its charge to protect the public health of the citizens of the commonwealth. - (3) That the manager of record themselves have fulfilled continuing education requirements for sterile compounding, and have ensured that all pharmacy staff engaging in compounding have received the appropriate training and education required by law and regulations. - (h) The board shall establish supplementary regulations, beyond those established by the current form of USP 797 for all pharmacies intending to compound sterile drug preparations in the commonwealth .
-The board shall establish these supplementary regulations in consultation with an advisory committee of industry experts as established by section 423⁄4 of chapter 112,.
-The regulations shall include, but will not be limited to: (1) enhancing environmental monitoring procedures, (2) enhancing media fill testing procedures, (3) enhancing non-sterile active pharmaceutical ingredient controls, (4) enhancing procedures testing endotoxin and bioburden levels of compounded drug preparations, (5) enhancing procedures surrounding process validation and reproducibility of compounded drug preparations, (6) enhancing procedures related to end stage testing of compounded drug preparations, (7) enhancing procedures relating to the storage and beyond-use-dating of compounded drug preparations, (8) enhancing the physical inspection process for finished sterile compounded drug preparations, (9) developing effective formulation records for sterile compounding pharmacies, (10) developing effective compounding records for compounded drug preparations produced at sterile compounding pharmacies, (11) developing effective procedures to maintain preparations quality and control after the compounded sterile drug preparation leaves the pharmacy.
+- (d) The board shall, in consultation with an advisory committee of industry experts as established by section 423⁄4, develop a quality assurance procedure for sterile compounding pharmacies to adhere to including, but not limited to procedures to enhance physical inspection, compounding accuracy checks and sterility testing. - (e) All sterile compounding pharmacies shall certify that they have undergone a lean manufacturing assessment, before they are eligible to receive a sterile compounding drug preparations license. - (f) All sterile compounding pharmacies shall report to the board, on an annual basis, a list of prescriptions dispensed within and out of the state, as well as the volume of prescriptions dispensed within and out of the state.
+A sterile compounding pharmacy that ships compounded drug preparations out of the state, shall in addition to the requirements in this section, report to the board the names of the states to which such pharmacy has shipped sterile compounded drug preparations. - (g) Sterile compounding pharmacies shall designate a manager of record who shall be responsible for the pharmacy's compliance with this chapter and shall disclose to the board the following: - (1)The location, name and titles of all principal managers and the name and Massachusetts license number of the designated manager of record.
+A report containing this information shall be made on an annual basis and within 1 month after any change of office, corporate office or manager of record.

+- (2) The pharmacy shall certify its compliance with reasonable informational requests made by the board. - (3) That the manager of record has fulfilled continuing education requirements for sterile compounding, and have ensured that all pharmacy staff engaging in compounding have received the appropriate training and education required by law and regulations. - (h) The board shall establish supplementary regulations, beyond those established by the current form of USP 797, for all pharmacies intending to compound or dispense sterile drug preparations in the commonwealth.
+The board shall establish such regulations in consultation with an advisory committee of industry experts as established by section 423⁄4 of chapter 112.
+The regulations shall include, but will not be limited to: (1) enhancing environmental monitoring procedures, (2) enhancing media fill testing procedures, (3) enhancing non-sterile active pharmaceutical ingredient controls, (4) enhancing procedures testing endotoxin and bioburden levels of compounded drug preparations, (5) enhancing procedures surrounding process validation and reproducibility of compounded drug preparations, (6) enhancing procedures related to end stage testing of compounded drug preparations, (7) enhancing procedures relating to the storage and beyond-use-dating of compounded drug preparations, (8) enhancing the physical inspection process for finished sterile compounded drug preparations, (9) developing effective formulation records for sterile compounding pharmacies, (10) developing effective compounding records for compounded drug preparations produced at sterile compounding pharmacies and (11) developing effective procedures to maintain preparations quality and control after the compounded sterile drug preparation leaves the pharmacy.

-Section 39G. (a) The board shall establish a procedure to license non-resident or out-of-state pharmacies located outside of the commonwealth that prescribe, ship, mail, sell or dispense medications into the commonwealth, that pertain to the practice of pharmacy.
-In establishing a procedure to license non-resident or out-of-state pharmacies, the board shall ensure that the licensing procedure is equivalent to licensing procedure established by this legislation, for pharmacies licensed to operate in the commonwealth.
+Section 39G. (a) The board shall establish a procedure to license non-resident or out of state pharmacies located outside of the commonwealth that prescribe, ship, mail, sell or dispense medications in the commonwealth, that pertain to the practice of pharmacy.
+In establishing a procedure to license non-resident or out of statepharmacies, the board shall require that the licensing procedure of the state in which any non-resident or out of state pharmacy is located is equivalent to the licensing procedures applicable to Massachusetts pharmacies under this chapter.